Page Contents View

 The C-terminal LRR domain contributes a critical layer of specificity to NLR function.
 Comprising a series of repeated motifs, the LRR domain serves as a versatile recognition module.
 This module fine-tunes ligand specificity, enabling NLRs to differentiate between various pathogens and danger signals.
 The LRR domain also participates in mediating protein-protein interactions within the larger inflammasome complex.

-NLR Subfamilies and Functions:
+NLR Subfamilies and Functions

 The vast diversity of NLRs is reflected in distinct subfamilies, each tailored to recognize specific types of microbial threats.
 Three prominent subfamilies include NLRP (NACHT, LRR, and pyrin domain-containing), NLRC (NACHT, LRR, and CARD domain-containing), and NLRB (NACHT, LRR, and B30.2/SPRY domain-containing).
 Each subfamily is characterized by the presence of unique domains that contribute to their specialized functions: